the practical kitchen

 • First Rise.
 Tuck the dough into a ball and place it in a lightly greased bowl (you can use your mixer bowl).
 If the dough sticks to your hands too much, you can lightly grease them to make it easier to handle.
 Cover and let rise at room temperature until doubled in size, about 1-1½ hours.

 • Divide.
 Gently deflate the dough and turn it out onto a clean, lightly floured work surface.
-Divide into 6 equal pieces.
+Divide into 6 equal pieces (about 168g each).

 • Shape a knot.
 Roll a 20" rope of dough (no fancy pre-shaping required).
 Do not taper the ends.
 Dust your hands lightly with flour and give the rope a quick roll — the flour will keep it from sticking to itself while you shape it.
 Create a loop in the middle of the rope, crossing the two ends over each other.
 Thread one end of the rope through the middle of the loop, leaving some space in the loop.
 Take the end of the rope that is poking through the middle and wrap it around the loop again so it pokes back through the middle.
 Then, take the other end of the rope and wrap it around the front of the loop, pushing it through the middle to pinch it together with the other end of the rope so the joined ends are tucked inside.
 (See video below if this is confusing!)